orthanc-mirrors/orthanc-book/Sphinx/source/plugins/worklists-plugin-new.rst

                                               // or if you have set the 'SetStudyInstanceUIDIfMissing' configuration to true "HousekeepingInterval": 60,             // Interval [in seconds] between 2 execution of the Worklist Housekeeper thread.

+      "LogMatchedWorklistIds": false,         // Debug: if set to true, displays the ID of each matched worklist (new in v 0.9.3 - not released yet).

       // New options only if SaveInOrthancDatabase is set to true.

       "DeleteWorklistsDelay": 24          // Delay [in hours] after which the worklist is deleted.